Terence-Babarinsa/E-commerce-automation/README.md

 # E-commerce-automation
-This repository seeks to design and implement an automation framework to test the login and product search features on an e-commerce website
+This repository documents the design and implementation of an automation framework to test the login and product search features on an e-commerce website

 ## Project overview
 This project looks to test the following features: